 In the toddler and preschool years, it’s also good to start teaching some responsibility.
 One morning task could be making his bed.
 Of course, he doesn’t need to do it on his own, but he also needs to know it isn’t a task for just Mom and Dad.
 He can be a helper, or maybe even a parent is his helper.

 Following a morning routine also helps with teaching days of the week.
 Monday is a preschool day, so she needs to pack her snack in her backpack.
 Tuesday is parent-child gym class, so she needs to wear sneakers.
-On Saturday everyone gets to stay home, so it’s ok to stay in pajamas and play with toys rather than making her bed right away.
+On Saturday everyone gets to stay home, so it’s okay to stay in pajamas and play with toys rather than making her bed right away.

 If you follow this routine every day, it will establish a pattern for your child, which should make mornings go more smoothly for everyone.
 Whether you like mornings or not, it’s always better to start them on a positive note.